contentful/contentful-merge/README.md

 **I have made draft changes in my environment, but I don't see those in the changeset**

-As the CDA and not the CMA is used to fetch and compare entries, only published changes will be taken into account.
+As the CDA is used to fetch and compare entries, only published changes will be taken into account.
 Draft changes are not available via the CDA.

 **I have run the `create` command several times, but only see one `changeset.json` file created.**